bpcvdhelm/Kubespray-4RPI4/README.md

 # Kubespray-4RPI4

 ## Summary
-When you follow the instructions you will end up with a 4 node Kubernetes cluster running on 4 Raspberry Pi's.
+When you follow the instructions you will end up with a 4 node Kubernetes cluster running on 4 Raspberry Pi's including a working metrics-server and kube-state-metrics.
 Within that Kubernetes cluster ECK will be deployed.
 ECK will hold a 3 node Elasticsearch cluster plus Kibana, File- and Metricbeat.
 So within Kibana you can see all performance of Kubernetes itself and the underlaying Raspberry Pi's.
 The Kubernetes dashboard will be accessable via https://node1.local:30001.
 You can fetch the token with command token.sh.
 Elasticsearch will be reachable via https://node1:30002 and Kibana can be reached via https://node1.local:30003.
 Use the user elastic to authenticate to Elastic.
 You can fetch the password with command elasticpwd.sh.
 You won't have to fiddle with kubectl proxy or port-forward.

 ## Hardware